thsyd/bfassembly/README.md

 ```

 ### Evaluating assemblies
-Assemblies is .fasta format were collected in the same folder, and the following scripts run in that folder.
+Assemblies in .fasta format were collected in the same folder, and the following scripts run in that folder.
 This produced a number of output directories and .tsv files, with concatenated results for all .fasta files.
 These .tsv files could then be merged, creating the supplementary file XXX with evaluation results.